How to Find a Short Term Furnished Rental in NYC | March 2026

 When living in New York, noise levels and sidewalk traffic are often some of the first things that jump out to you, as well as architecture, level of greenery, and of course, the quality of bars and restaurants (this is the city that never sleeps after all).
 Your needs and desires as a short term renter may differ from your needs as a long term lease holder, so keep in mind if you have a higher appetite for commotion if you want to make the most of your stay in New York.

-If you’re relocating to the city, the best way to get acquainted is to ask friends who live in the city (or better yet a native New Yorker), and read through some of the best neighborhood guides online.
+If you’re relocating to the city, the best way to get acquainted is to ask friends who live in the city (or better yet a native New Yorker), and read through some online neighborhood guides.
 As they say, the only constant in New York is change, so you’ll want to make sure your info is up to date!

 Selecting the right neighborhood is key.
-Explore this list of '10 Non-Touristy Things to Do in Brooklyn' to discover the charm of different NYC neighborhoods.
+Check out this list of '10 Non-Touristy Things to Do in Brooklyn' to learn about the charm of different NYC neighborhoods.

 Commuting Distance